Boosted Poker

 Table Modifiers

 Every hand, one random table modifier is selected and applied.
-Examples:
+The full list:

 Modifiers reset each hand, so you're always adapting to new rules.
 The current modifier is shown at the top of the table for everyone to see.